This site is not fully supported by Internet Explorer. To fully enjoy this website, please use an alternative browser

 Climate change is increasing both the frequency and intensity of extreme weather events, with severe repercussions, particularly in low -and middle income - countries (LMICs).
 However, despite the urgency of these issues, population-based evidence on the impact of climate change and environmental shocks in LMICs is severely limited, with no evidence on impacts over the life course and across generations.

-Young Lives new Hub on Climate Change and Environmental Shocks will establish a ground-breaking new area of research to address this evidence gap.
+The new Young Lives Hub on Climate Change and Environmental Shocks will establish a ground-breaking new area of research to address this evidence gap.
 Young Lives is the largest and most comprehensive longitudinal study of poverty and inequality ever conducted in the Global South, tracking the same individuals over two decades across two age cohorts in four countries with varying economic development and patterns of climate change.
 We are therefore, uniquely positioned to examine the long-term impacts of climate change and environmental shocks (including increased air pollution, and abnormal rainfall and temperature) on human development in LMICs.

 Young Lives research has already revealed in stark terms how childhood exposure to rainfall shocks has an unequal impact on children’s development, affecting their nutrition, learning progress and access to education, with the poorest children most affected.
 Our evidence also suggests that the impact of climate shocks extends to the next generation and when this coincides with other shocks (including the pandemic, political violence or conflict) the consequences on a household’s welfare, on human development, and on mental health, can be very serious.